nhomble/feed-cli/README.md

 a list of feeds delimited by new-lines and you are done.
 To naturally give some more metadata per feed, the cli recognizes the following format

-Given the feed file is simply
+Given a feed file formatted like:
 ```text
 [feed]
 [feed]
 ```

+Then the grammar looks like:

 ```text
 feed        := [feedLink] [metadata]